Interactive Angle Rules Practice

 Switch between the four fundamental angle concepts:

-• L Tab: Investigate complementary angles (sum to 90°)
+- L Tab: Investigate angles in a right-angle (sum to 90°)

 Control Your Learning